neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/js-forms.md

 ### Accessing Interactive Fields: `event.target.elements` and the `name` Attribute

-While `event.target` represents the entire form, `event.target.elements` is a collection of all form elements.
+While `event.target` represents the entire form, `event.target.elements` is a collection of all form elements (form fields, field sets and buttons).

-You get access to a specific element via its `name` attribute and dot notation:
+You get access to a specific form field via its `name` attribute and dot notation:

 ```js
 form.addEventListener('submit', event => {